 Central America.
 Margaritas.
 Volcanos.
 Near Death Experiences.

 After failing to come up with an appropriate excuse for missing over a week of class, I opted to go with the truth and tell my professors “I have to go to Guatemala” without any other explanation.
-Amazingly enough, they accomodated this need and never questioned what sort of serious life situation forces someone to HAVE to go to Guatemala.
+Amazingly enough, they accommodated this need and never questioned what sort of serious life situation forces someone to HAVE to go to Guatemala.

 The next step was to convince my roommate Shleisel to follow my lead and abandon academics for the sake of adventure.
 I eventually won this fight, but not before she made the biggest mistake in international travel: She googled “Guatemala.”

-This was a bad idea, because the US State Department likes to exaggerate things like car jackings, armed robberies, beheadings, and kidnappings.
+This was a bad idea, because the US State Department likes to keep tabs on things like car jackings, armed robberies, beheadings, and kidnappings.
 They even went so far as to issue a “no travel” warning.
 Not one to take personal safety lightly, I resolved that we would just leave our cell phones and other valuable items behind and keep cash hidden in various places all over our bodies.

 But hey, no worries– according to the internet, our hostel was just down the street from the airport: Take a right, turn left, ring the bell.
 Surely we wouldn’t come across a gang initiation or government beheading in such a short distance.